Transformations in quantum networks via local operations assisted by finitely many rounds of classical communication: Preliminaries

+Any quantum network can be represented by a graph $G$ consisting of nodes $1,\dots,n$ which are connected by edges $e\in E$.
+Each edge $e$ corresponds to a two-qubit state $\ket{\psi}_e$ that is shared between the two nodes it connects, i.e., $e\equiv \{e_j^{i},e_j^{k}\}\in E$, where $j$ labels the source, and $i,k$ label the nodes that are connected by the source $j$.
+We will use the convention that lower indices refer to parties.
+Whenever additional indices are required, such as summation or source indices, the party index will be superscripted.
+Moreover, we will, whenever it is convenient, denote the identity matrix and the Pauli matrices $\sigma_x,\sigma_y,\sigma_z$ by $\sigma_i$, with $i=0,1,2,3$.
+We will assume that, initially, each edge corresponds to a maximally entangled state $\ket{\Phi^+}_e=\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$.
+Thus, the initial state of the network can be written as

+The number of qubits that each node holds is determined by the number of connected edges, that is, its degree in the graph $G$.

-{\it Symmetries of Quantum Networks.---} Let us first fix the following notation: any network consists of nodes $1,\dots,n$ connected by edges $e\in E$ that correspond to maximally entangled two-qubit states $\ket{\Phi^+}$.
-Thus, the initial state of the network is $\bigotimes_{e\in E} \ket{\Phi^+}_e$.
-In the following we will restrict to transformations among pure states that preserve the ranks of the local reduced density matrices.
-Obviously, in this case~\cite{Duer} it is not possible to reach any state outside of the SLOCC class $h_1\otimes \ldots \otimes h_n \prod_{e\in E} \ket{\Phi^+}_e$ via a finite-round LOCC protocol, where $h_i$ is an invertible operator acting on all the particles node $i$ has received from the sources.
-Moreover, we will define $e_j\equiv \{e_j^{i},e_j^{k}\}\in E$, where $j$ labels the source, and $i,k$ label the nodes that are connected by the source $j$.
+In the following, we will restrict to transformations among pure states [up to local unitary (LU) transformations] that preserve the ranks of the local reduced density matrices.
+In this case, it is not possible to reach any state outside of the SLOCC class~\cite{Duer}

+via a finite-round LOCC protocol, where $h_i$ is an invertible operator acting on all the particles node $i$ has received from the sources.
+As LOCC and LOCC$_\mathbb{N}$ transformations have a rather complicated structure, it is sometimes useful to consider larger classes of transformations for which the possible transformations are easier to characterize.
+For instance, LOCC operations are strictly contained in the set of \emph{separable} operations (SEP).
+A completely positive trance preserving (cptp) map $\Lambda$ is called separable if all its Kraus operators are separable, i.e., $\Lambda(\varrho )=\sum_i K_i\varrho K_i^\dagger$, with $K_i=K_i^1\otimes\dots\otimes K_i^n$.
+It is well-known that $LOCC_\mathbb{N}\subsetneq SEP$~\cite{WinterLOCC} (and Refs. therein), and thus, if a transformation is not possible via SEP, it is also not possible via LOCC.

-We will use the following condition \cite{Gour}, which is a necessary condition on finite round LOCC transformations to exist \cite{measuroutcdonotexist} in the described scenario:
+For LOCC$_\mathbb{N}$ transformations among fully entangled pure states, which we also consider here, it is known that they are contained in the set of separable operations for which all Kraus operators are invertible, so-called SEP$_1$ transformations~\cite{measuroutcdonotexist}.
+We will use the following SEP$_1$ condition~\cite{Gour,Gour2} for the described scenario, which is a necessary condition on finite-round LOCC transformations to exist: